• Skip to primary navigation

 Four: Add the flour, thyme and smoked paprika and stir for 1 minute on a medium heat.

 Five: Pour in the stock and squeeze in the tomato puree.
-Bring everything to the boil then turn down the heat to low.
+Bring everything to a boil then turn down the heat to low.
 Place the sausages back into the sauce.

 Six: Simmer with a lid on for 30 minutes until the sauce has thickened.
 Stir occasionally to prevent the sausages from sticking to the bottom of the pan.